-However the area does retain the types of places that are scheduled or managed in other parts of Auckland, for example early churches, houses with significant associations, community buildings and memorials as well as coherent established residential streetscapes.
+However, the area does retain the types of places that are scheduled or managed in other parts of Auckland - for example early churches, houses with significant associations, community buildings and memorials, as well as coherent established residential streetscapes.

-Most of the places identified in this study as being of importance as part of the study are of value at a local level.
-Communities really value their distinctive, local, ordinary places and the overall context created by the relationship of people to a particular place over time.
-Scheduling and heritage inventories by contrast have tended to focus on the extraordinary, the best examples, and most significant places.
-The Pah Homestead and stables for example is one of the few places currently identified.
-Auckland Council's heritage criteria and methodology enable an understanding of places in their local context and recognition of local value.
-Places of local value are significant; they have associations with local stories, with people and organisations that have played an important role in the area, they represent how the area has developed, and contribute to the richness of the built and urban character of the area.
+Most of the places identified in this study as being of importance are of value at a local level.
+Communities really value their distinctive, ordinary places and the context created by the relationship of people to a particular place over time.
+Scheduling and heritage inventories by contrast have tended to focus on the extraordinary, the best examples and most significant places.
+The Pah Homestead and stables, for example, is one of the few places currently identified.
+Auckland Council's heritage criteria methodology and enable understanding of places in their local context and recognition of local value.
+Places of local value are significant.
+They have associations with local stories, with people and organisations that have played an important role in the area.
+They represent how the area has developed, and contribute to the richness of its built and urban character.

-Puketapapa has an active local historical society and a Local Board that supports and promotes the heritage of the area, involving the local community.
-Projects this year for example include a design competition for the War Memorial and the unveiling of a sculpture to commemorate 120 years of women's suffrage in New Zealand and to celebrate the achievements of local women in September.
+Puketapapa has an active local historical society and a local board that supports and promotes its heritage, involving the local community.
+Projects at present for example include a design competition for the war memorial and the unveiling of a sculpture to commemorate 120 years of women's suffrage in New Zealand, and to celebrate the achievements of local women in September.

-A range of options are available to improve the management of built heritage resources in Puketapapa, based on the findings of study's research.
-A balance needs to be struck between regulatory controls, incentives, public awareness and education.
-It is likely that a combination of the possible actions will be the most effective means of maintaining and celebrating the built heritage resource of the area.
+A range of options are available to improve the management of built heritage resources in Puketapapa, based on the study's findings.
+We need a balance between regulatory controls, incentives, public awareness and education.
+A combination of the possible actions is likely to be the most effective means of maintaining and celebrating the built heritage resource.